 Assignment

-,,Students are attracted to the text on our exhibition wall, but they have no idea what technology we are working with.
-It doesn't matter, we explain that with love'', says Melvin Akker amusedly.
-He is a project engineer at Photonis and has noticed that his company could use some name recognition among the students.
-Yet at some point they are in line with him. ,,We don't have many assignments at the moment, but this is good for our brand awareness.
-And before you know it, a student walks in and you think: I'll just make up an assignment for him, as long as he comes to us!"
+,’’Students hit on the text on our exhibition wall, but have no idea what technology we work with.
+That doesn't matter, we love to explain that,’’ Melvin Akker says amused.
+He is a project engineer at Photonis and notes that his company could still use some name recognition among students.
+Still, at some point they line up with him. ,,We don't have many assignments at the moment, but this is good for our name recognition.
+And before you know it, there's a student walking among us who you think: I'll just make up an assignment for him, as long as he comes to us!''